DCMLab/pitchplots/README.md

 **Pitchplots** plots note distributions from MusicXML files (`.xml` of `.mxl`).
 You can either specify your own file or use the [test file](data_example.mxl) `data_example.mxl`. contained in the package.

-The first step is to parse the file into a note list representation that corresponds to a pandas DataFrame where each line is a note or a rest.
+The first step is to parse the file into a note list representation that is stored in a pandas DataFrame where each line corresponds to a note or a rest.

 ```python
 import os